Clinical UM Guideline

 |Subject:||Retinal Telescreening Systems|

-This document addresses retinal telescreening for the detection of diabetic retinopathy.
+This document addresses retinal telescreening, including its use for the detection of diabetic retinopathy.
 Retinal telescreening systems use a digital fundus camera to photograph the retina.
 The retinal images can be stored and transferred to a central imaging evaluation center for reading by a trained technician.
 The imaging can be performed in conjunction with a primary care physician office visit without referral to an ophthalmologist or optometrist.
 This technology is an alternative to conventional ophthalmologic examination of the retina.

 Note: Please see the following related document for additional information: